-If you’re ready to purchase a home, you may be wondering just how long the process will take.
+If you’re ready to purchase a new home, you may be wondering just how long the process will take.
 After all, it’s possible you need to figure out some of the logistics of your move.

 You may need to decide whether to ask your landlord for an extension on your lease, for example.
 Or, perhaps you need to think about your child’s school schedule or how much notice to put in at your job.
 With this in mind, it’s smart to learn and understand how long buying a house usually takes.